Gold Price in Hong Kong (HKD)

 What is premium over spot?

 Premium over spot is the percentage gap between a dealer's quoted sell price and the international spot price, converted to HKDat the live exchange rate.
 It captures dealer margin, import costs, refining, and local demand — the reason two dealers in the same city can quote different prices for the same purity of gold.
-A higher premium means you're paying more above the raw metal value; this API surfaces it as a first-class field (premium_over_spot_bps) for every quote instead of leaving buyers to compute it themselves.
+A higher premium means you're paying more above the raw metal value.
+The API includes a nullable field (premium_over_spot_bps) on every quote: it is computed when live spot, FX, and stated-purity inputs are available, and is otherwise null rather than fabricated.

 Gold in Hong Kong